 Chip Wall, MD, is a fellowship-trained surgical breast oncologist and limits his practice to the treatment of breast disorders, both malignant and benign.
 He is a member of the American Society of Breast Surgeons and is certifed by the Society in breast ultrasound and stereotactic breast biopsy.
 He is a fellow of the American College of Surgeons and certifed by the American Board of Surgery.

-Both physicians at the Center have special interest in breast disease and have completed additional hours of training in the field.
-Board-certified in general surgery, they are also members of the American Medical Association and the American Society of Breast Surgeons.
+Travis Methvin, DO, has a special interest in breast disease and has completed additional hours of training in the field.
+Board-certified in general surgery, he is also a member of the American Medical Association and the American Society of Breast Surgeons.

-In addition to the knowledge and expertise of Drs.
-Methvin and Shoemake, our staff has a long tenure in the area of breast care.
+In addition to the knowledge and expertise of Dr. Wall, Dr. Methvin, and Dana Brooks, our staff has a long tenure in the area of breast care.
 All of our radiologic technicians are certified in mammographic radiography and are committed to providing high-quality, compassionate care.